| Title: | Analyze Data from Stepped Wedge Cluster Randomized Trials |

 One of c("independence", "exchangeable", "ar1"); only relevant if method="GEE" is used.
 Defines the GEE working correlation structure; see the documentation for 'geepack::geeglm'. |

-A list with the model object, model type as a string, estimand type as a string, numeric treatment effect estimate, numeric treatment effect standard error, treatment effect 95 dataframe with treatment effect at each exposure timepoint.
+A list with the model object, model type as a string, estimand type as a string, numeric treatment effect estimate, numeric treatment effect standard error, treatment effect 95 p-value corresponding to the null hypothesis that the main treatment effect estimand equals zero, a list with treatment effect estimates (and standard errors and 95 passed to 'analyze()', and an indicator whether the effect estimates and CI are exponentiated.

 Load and format data object